WBOB (AM): Early years

-Meanwhile, in 1942, another AM station went on the air in Jacksonville: WJDC on 1270 kHz.
+Originally issued a construction permit for operation on 1270 kHz as WJDC, the station was first licensed October 21, 1942, as WPDQ.
 It was owned by the Jacksonville Broadcasting Company.
-In a few years, it had moved to 600 kHz.
-It changed its call sign to WPDQ and was an ABC affiliate.
+In 1947, WPDQ moved to 600 kHz.
+The station was an ABC affiliate.
 Henderson Belk, a North Carolina businessman, purchased WPDQ in 1964 from Brush-Moore Newspapers.

 Moving to AM 600

-In the 1960s and early 1970s, WPDQ carried a Top 40 format, while WMBR stayed with its full service middle of the road (MOR) format.
-In 1975, after Belk sold the station to Robert Rounsaville of Atlanta, the two stations made a switch.
-WMBR took the better frequency of 600 kHz, describing its format as "Bright MOR Personality."
-WPDQ moved higher up the dial to WMBR's old frequency, 1460 kHz, continuing its Top 40 format.
+In the 1960s and early 1970s, WPDQ carried a Top 40 format.
+In 1975, after Belk sold the station to Robert Rounsaville of Atlanta, it swapped frequencies and licenses with WMBR (1460 AM).
+WMBR took the better frequency of 600 kHz, describing its format as "Bright MOR Personality".
+WPDQ moved to 1460 kHz, continuing its Top 40 format.

 In 1977, AM 600 switched its call sign to WSNY, calling itself "Sunny 60", although the format remained the same.
 Then, in 1980, the call sign were changed to WAIV, and began simulcasting Top 40 programming from its FM sister station WAIV-FM, known as "The Big Wave".